Skip to content

 Skills

 Skills are on-demand knowledge documents.
-Unlike AGENTS.md (always loaded), skills are only loaded when the agent calls the skill tool — keeping context lean until specialized knowledge is needed.
+Unlike SOUL.md (always loaded), skills are only loaded when the agent calls the skill tool — keeping context lean until specialized knowledge is needed.

 Creating a Skill